ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 If you did commits without pushing to remote copy, you are effectively talking to yourself.

 You can delay the push to remote copy for as long as you want, but you must push your commit at the end when you are done.
-It is usually preferred to push the commit immediately once you complete a commit.
+It is usually preferred to push the local commit immediately to the remote copy.

 #### One-time setup only

 ##### Preparation of local copy

-_Note: If you do not have Git installed, you can go to [their website](https://git-scm.com/) to download Git and [set it up](https://help.github.com/articles/set-up-git/) (only ignore step 1)._
+_Note: If you do not have Git installed, you can go to [the official Git website](https://git-scm.com/ "Git official website") to download Git and [set it up](https://help.github.com/articles/set-up-git/ "GitHub Help in Setting up Git") (only ignore step 1)._

 Once you have Git installed and ready to deploy (see the note above if you have not), open up Git Bash or your terminal and enter this in the Command Line Interface (CLI):